• Skip to primary navigation

 Requirements for Certification:

-1. Applicants must be active ASE member.
+1. Applicants must be active ASE members.
 To check your member status, contact [email protected].
 Click here to apply for ASE membership.

 2. CV/Resume/Photo